sinisterchipmunk/redis-orm/README.md

 The gem is intended to be similar to ActiveRecord; however, it's not identical.
 Most notably, a lot of options that ActiveRecord gives you are currently missing from `redis-orm`.
 This is mostly because I'm just one guy, and I have other projects I'd like to make some headway on.
 As time goes on, expect `redis-orm` to become more and more ActiveRecord-like.
 The end goal is to produce a Redis library that is a drop-in replacement for ActiveRecord in a Rails 3 project (but that is also usable outside of Rails).

+And by the way, I'm totally accepting pull requests.
+Hint, hint.

 ## Requiring

 Add it to your Gemfile if you're using one.
 If necessary, require the redis-orm libraries like so: